Scam Website Detector – How to Spot a Fake Fraudulent Website?

 In many phishing scams, scammers use modified URLs of the actual web pages.
-So, users must be vigilant and double check the URL of the webpage that you intend to visit.
+So, users must be vigilant and double-check the URL of the webpage that they intend to visit.
 Look for alterations in the URL, such as hyphens or any other added characters.

-If you are visiting an e-commerce webpage, be sure to check their postal address in the website.
+If you are visiting an e-commerce webpage, be sure to check the postal address on the website.
 Real businesses, selling real products, will display a physical contact address on their websites.
 Be cautious of any site that doesn't list the company's physical address or contact information.

-If you are visiting a real bank website, it would never ask for your debit card numbers and PIN numbers via email.
-Be wary of any email or website that asks for such sensitive information to login.
+If you are visiting a real bank website, it would never ask for your debit card numbers and PINs via email.
+Be wary of any email or website that asks for such sensitive information to log in.

-Real companies/brands have a specialized team to check grammar and the accuracy of emails and website.
+Real companies/brands have a specialized team to check the grammar and accuracy of emails and websites.
 If the site that you visit has poor grammar or a misspelling/misuse of the company name, be cautious and look for other clues to confirm your suspicions.
 It is advisable to avoid such websites.

-A simple precaution is to use Comodo's SiteInspector to check whether a site is secure or not.
-It is a free tool that provides malware scanning and blacklist monitoring for any and all websites.
+A simple precaution is to run a scam website checker at regular intervals - Comodo's SiteInspector is an effective fake websites detector that will check all sorts of web scams.
+It is a free tool that provides malware scanning and blacklist monitoring for any website.
 It's as simple as entering the URL and in minutes you will have a website status report letting you know whether that site is safe to visit or not.
-Many website owners have found this tool as a resource to check their website for any malware and then they have the ability to clean their site through the Comodo cWatch Web free malware removal service.
+Many website owners have found this tool as a resource to check their website for any malware and then they can clean their site through the Comodo cWatch Web malware removal service.